-A. Compliance Officer
+B. Compliance Officer

-To ensure adherence to corporate principles and best practices, the Chairman of the Board shall designate a Compliance Officer who shall hold the position with the rank of at least a Vice President and who shall attend annually atraining on corporate governance.
-The Compliance Officer shall have the following duties:
+To ensure adherence to corporate principles and best practices, the Chairman of the Board shall designate a Compliance Officer who shall hold the position with the rank of at least a Vice President or an equivalent position with adequate authority in the corporation.
+The Compliance Officer should not be a member of the Board of Directors and should annually attend a training on corporate governance.
+19 The Compliance Officer shall have the following duties20:

-- 1. Monitor compliance with the provisions and requirements of this Manual; - 2.
-Appear before the Insurance Commission upon summon on similar matters that may need to be clarified by the same; - 3.
-Determine violation/s of the Manual and recommend penalty for violation thereof for further review and approval of the Board; - 4.
-Identify, monitor and control compliance risks; - 5.
-Recommend the penalties for violations of the manual, for further review and approval of the Board.
+- 1. Ensures proper onboarding of new directors (i.e. orientation on the company's business, charter, articles of incorporation and by-laws, among others); - 2.
+Monitors compliance with the provisions and requirements of this Manual and the Revised Code of Corporate Governance; - 3.
+Appear before the Insurance Commission upon summon on similar matters that may need to be clarified by the same; - 4.
+Determines violation/s of the Manual and recommend penalty for violation thereof for further review and approval of the Board; - 5.
+Identifies, monitors and controls compliance risks; - 6.
+Collaborates with other units to properly address compliance issues, which may be subject to investigation; - 7.
+Identifies possible areas of compliance issues and works towards the resolution of same; and - 8.
+Ensures the attendance of board members and key officers to relevant trainings.